kactus2/kactus2dev/releaseFiles/readme.txt

 Kactus2 uses parts of the Generic Component Framework (GCF), copyright VCreate Logic (P) Ltd, Bangalore, India.
 (GPL2)

-Kactus2 is linked with Qt 4.8.2, copyright Nokia Corporation.
+Kactus2 is linked with Qt 5.0.0, copyright Digia Plc.
 (LGPL)

 Icons used in Kactus2